 The GystForAmazon_Architecture.png and GystForAmazon.docx are part of the product documentation.
 After becoming familiar with the product documentation, the user begins by generating the Gyst Stack as shown in Figures 2 and 3 below, via the supplied AWS Cloud Formation Template named GystForAmazon_CloudFormation.yml.

 The key AWS resources generated via the CloudFormation Template are the Gyst EC2 instance and Gyst Lambda functions as shown in Figures 2 and 3.
+Generating all of the resources required for deployment should only take about ten minutes for the majority of user configurations.

 The Gyst EC2 instance supports the Gyst web API, an HTTP based restful API that is directly callable from the clients Amazon Connect instance, and from the Lambda function supporting any Amazon Lex based voice bot the client is leveraging for this, or any other Amazon Connect instance.
 The clients existing Lambda function simply calls the Gyst Lambda named “Gyst API”.
 This Lambda in turn, calls the Gyst Web API that is supported via the Gyst EC2 instance.